banana-j/bananaj/README.md

 ```

 ## MailChimpObject class
-Most of the model classes extend the MailChimpObject class.They are immutable, to prevent asynchronous data between the client and the MailChimp server.
+Most of the com.github.alexanderwe.bananaj.model classes extend the MailChimpObject class.They are immutable, to prevent asynchronous data between the client and the MailChimp server.
 When you execute methods like `object.changeName("new Name")` the local and server data is updated simultaneously.

-Most of the model classes can also be exported to JSON.
+Most of the com.github.alexanderwe.bananaj.model classes can also be exported to JSON.

-## Initial connection
+## Initial com.github.alexanderwe.bananaj.connection
 With the MailChimpConnection object you start to connect to your account.
-You can get all objects from this connection.
+You can get all objects from this com.github.alexanderwe.bananaj.connection.
 First start with getting information about a list.

 ```
 MailChimpConnection con = new MailChimpConnection("yourAPIkey");